Lord Blyton Safeguarding Policy Procedure and Guidance

 If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or deputy).

-All staff have been circulated Keeping Children Safe In Education –September 21 and read at least section A.
+All staff have been circulated Keeping Children Safe In Education –September 23 and read at least section Part 1.
+We also had a staff meeting on Monday 25th September 2023 to discuss changes and take past in a webinar on the changes.

 What staff should do if they have a concern about a child